Modern Slavery Transparency Statement 2022

 We recognise that it can be difficult to identify violations of human rights, particularly when there is a perception that modern slavery risk is very low.
 We encourage our managers to talk informally with colleagues to help us understand whether any are experiencing issues that could indicate that they are a victim of modern slavery.

 Our Whistleblowing Policy and Procedure continues to underpin our encouragement for raising questions and concerns related to ethical business practices.
 Although we have received no reported violations, we continue to operate an independent whistleblowing helpline which is external to Camira and provides people with the option to report concerns anonymously.
 During 2019, we developed and published our Camira Code of Conduct which amongst other topics aims to advise our people how to identify modern slavery indicators and how to raise concerns.
-The Camira Code of Conduct was due for full roll-out during 2020, but due to the effects of COVID-19 this was postponed until 2021.
+The final roll-out of the Camira Code of Conduct has been further postponed until 2022.
 To date no concerns have been raised related to modern slavery.
-Our Sustainability Committee worked throughout 2019 and the later stages of 2020 to develop the Camira Sustainability Roadmap and the content for our Sustainability Snapshot; we aim to publish this during 2021.
+During 2021, Camira reenergised its sustainable development ambitions through its Ambition 2026 Strategy, and in support of this, appointed its refreshed Sustainability Committee team.
+The team has prepared its sustainability report; Making a Material Difference – Sustainability at Camira 2022, which is planned for publication by Q1 2022.

 Training on modern slavery and trafficking

 All employees receive regular mandated training on ethical behaviours.
-In November 2020 we provided modern slavery awareness refresher training.
-To date, 84% of employees affecting our modern slavery risk exposure have undertaken our modern slavery awareness training within the agreed time.
+In November 2021 we engaged the services of a new compliance training partner that provides the platform for new and improved modern slavery awareness refresher training.
 The training aims to help our employees identify and report the signs of forced labour and worker exploitation and aims to encourage them to report where a colleague may be showing signs of injury or malnourishment.
+Roll-out on the new platform is scheduled throughout 2022.

-- All supply chain partners to sign up to a Supplier Code of Conduct which will contain a requirement for their continued commitment to the eradication of modern slavery.
+• All supply chain partners to sign up to a Supplier Code of Conduct containing a requirement for their continued commitment to the eradication of modern slavery.

-- Publication of a 2021 Sustainability Snapshot outlining what Camira has achieved so far and how it aims to leave a lasting positive legacy in the society, the economy and the environments in which it operates.
+• Publication of a 2022 sustainability report outlining what Camira has achieved so far and how it aims to leave a lasting positive legacy in the society, the economy and the environments in which it operates.

 Camira Group Holdings Limited